HectorSDevelopment/html-data-tabs/README.md

 # html-data-tabs
-A easy way to create html tabs
+A easy and simple way to create html tabs.